 A boxy one-bedroom, one-bath home where you can live out your Farnsworth House dreams.
 Built by longtime University of Tennessee architecture professor William Starke Shell, the 1,600-square-foot home features a flat roof, 40-by-40 steel beams, and huge glass panels.
 According to the Knoxville News Sentinel, Shell earned a master’s of architecture from Columbia University before working with Mies in Chicago.

 Not every home we loved this year was a starchitect-designed multi-million dollar listing.
 This modest home in Bayside, Wisconsin, listed for a reasonable $410,000 but boasted original details.
 The flat-roofed wooden construction unfurls across 2,100 square feet, with an open-concept living, a teal kitchen, and a dining area running the entire length of the house.
-Here, walls of glass frame views of the yard, while new cork flooring complements a double-faced stone fireplace and wood paneling.
+Here, walls of glass frame views of the yard, while new Acid Brick Flooring complements a double-faced stone fireplace and wood paneling.

 Here’s another fantastic midcentury home from the Sarasota School of Architecture, a regional modernist style that emerged after the war in and around Sarasota, Florida, and which counts Paul Rudolph and William Rupp among its notable architects.
 What sets this one apart is its completely circular design.
 Measuring approximately 2,714 square feet, the home features 18-foot ceilings, a cantilevering flat roof, clerestory windows circling the top of the curved walls, and soaring, double-height spaces.